Calum Scott: 2013–2015: Career beginning and Britain's Got Talent

 On 15 August 2013, Scott won the talent competition Mail's Star Search, organised by Hull Daily Mail.
 He then joined a Maroon 5 tribute band, Maroon 4, and toured around the United Kingdom.
 In 2014 he formed the electronic duo, The Experiment with John McIntyre.
 The debut single, "Girl (You're Beautiful)", was released on 14 June.
 The duo performed the song on Good Morning Britain and BBC Look North, but after, broke up.

 On 11 April 2015, Scott's audition for the ninth series of Britain's Got Talent was broadcast on ITV.
 Just before his audition, his sister Jade also auditioned but was stopped early on both of her songs by Simon Cowell.
-Jade received three "No" votes from David Walliams, Amanda Holden and Simon Cowell; Alesha Dixon's vote was not given as it was not needed.
+Jade received four "No" votes from David Walliams, Amanda Holden, Simon Cowell and Alesha Dixon.

 Even while having nerves and perhaps being anxious while seeing his sister not being advanced on the show, Calum performed a cover of Robyn's "Dancing on My Own", which he had heard Kings of Leon performing on BBC Radio 1's Live Lounge in 2013.
 After a standing ovation from the judging panel, Cowell pressed the Golden Buzzer giving Scott an automatic slot in the live shows.
 Cowell said:

-After the audition, Scott received acclaim from stars like Little Mix and Ashton Kutcher.
+After the audition, Scott received acclaim from stars such as Little Mix and Ashton Kutcher.

-After his appearance on the show's first episode, his Twitter followers jumped from 400 to over 25,000.
-The video of his audition has been viewed over 378 million times on YouTube.
+After his appearance on the show's first episode, his Twitter followers jumped from 400 to more than 25,000.
+The video of his audition has been viewed more than 400 million times on YouTube.
 In the semi-final on 29 May, Scott performed "We Don't Have to Take Our Clothes Off" by Jermaine Stewart.
 Walliams commented "You really sound like a recording artist", whilst Alesha Dixon suggested that he could have "success around the world".
 He won the semi-final with 25.6% of the vote, sending him straight through to the final.
 In the final on 31 May, Scott performed "Diamonds" by Rihanna and finished sixth out of 12 contestants with 8.2% of the vote.
 After Britain's Got Talent, Scott embarked on a series of shows around the United Kingdom, including Viking FM Future Star Awards, Flamingo Land Resort Fair, Westwood Cross Shopping Centre's tenth anniversary, Gibraltar Summer Nights, Hull Daily Mail's Star and Dartford Festival.